LamiyaAkterLiza/EverShop_Site-API-Manual-Automation-Testing-/README.md

 ## 🚀 How to Run Tests
 1. Open **Evershop** [Website](https://demo.evershop.io/).
-2. Perform search, apply filters, and verify results.
+2. Perform search, apply filters, cart management and verify results.
 3. Use **Postman** to send API requests for search and add a product to the cart.
 4. Run **Automation scripts** to validate search results and add product to cart.